Jump to page content Jump to navigation

 Introducing Students to Historiography in the AP European History Classroom

-Historiography is therefore an important component of historical education at the secondary level.
-Acquainting students with historiography and with some notable historiographical debates can provide them with valuable tools.
+Acquainting students with historiography and notable historiographical debates can help them achieve that understanding.
 It can spark classroom discussion and give students valuable experience articulating arguments based on the evidence.
-It is useful for writing essays and papers, in that it armors students against the inadvertent misuse of sources.
-In the same vein, historiography gives them the skill to rigorously interpret documents and other pieces of evidence.
-This will serve them well in all manner of academic pursuits, including Advanced Placement Exams.
+It is useful for writing essays and papers, in that it armors students against the inadvertent misuse of sources, and it gives them the skill to rigorously interpret documents and other pieces of evidence.

 In this way students will come to understand that historiography is a guide for evaluating their own interpretation of historical events.
-It helps them structure their own thinking, in that it encourages them to consider different ways of viewing the same evidence as well as ask why historians would do the same -- as did those who wrote on the First World War.
-Further, students can see the value of evidence itself and its different forms: statistical information versus a leader's speech, for instance.
-It also teaches them to consider the many different answers to vexed historical questions: Who caused World War I?
-What was the effect of nationalism on a particular era in modern European history?
-How should they consider the views of generals or the men on the front lines?
-Were the short- or long-term causes or consequences of an event more significant?
+It can help them structure their own thinking, in that it encourages them to consider different ways of viewing the same evidence.
+Further, students can see the value of evidence itself and its different forms; statistical information versus a leader's speech, for instance.
+It also teaches them to consider the many different answers to vexing historical questions, such as: Were the short- or long-term causes or consequences of an event more significant?
 What is more important, the intent behind an action or its result?
 Why does one not always flow from the other?
-However a teacher gets students to examine different historians or different forms of history, students will be rewarded with a deeper sense of history.

 Learning by Doing

-Teachers seeking an approach with more structured goals may find it productive to construct a rigorous assignment for the entire class.
+If you want an approach with more structured goals, construct a more rigorous assignment for the entire class.
 For example, several exciting debates over the origins of the World Wars exist and are accessible to students at an introductory level.
-There are also many other issues to explore.
-Instructors can find a historiographic essay or article, perhaps the introduction of a useful book, and assign it to students along with a selection of two or more different interpretations of the origins of the particular war.
+You can find a historiographic essay or article, or perhaps the introduction of a useful book, and assign it to students along with a selection of two or more different interpretations of the origins of the particular war.
 Students can then be directed to examine the evidence in the selections and make conclusions about the different schools of interpretation, but more importantly, how they emphasize different people, events, or policies.

-Finally, teachers who find it difficult to incorporate new material into an already crowded course may find it more expedient to modify a lesson or series of lessons on related topics (World War I is again a good example).
-It might address historiographical issues, perhaps even introducing historians and their thinking about particular events.
-Particularly intrepid instructors might present evidence to a class in an outline, present some historiographical schools, and encourage students to debate the validity of the interpretive frameworks on the basis of the evidence.
-Whatever method the teacher chooses to use, the introduction to students of the existence of historiography and its importance to history and historical thinking will serve them well in both the short and long term.
+Finally, if you find it difficult to incorporate new material into an already crowded course it might be more expedient to modify a lesson or series of lessons on related topics (World War I is again a good example) to address historiographical issues, perhaps even introducing historians and their thinking about particular events.
+Or you can present evidence to a class in an outline, present some historiographical schools, and encourage students to debate the validity of the interpretive frameworks on the basis of the evidence.
+Whatever method you choose to use, the introduction to students of the existence of historiography and its importance to history and historical thinking will serve them well in both the short and long term.

 Additional Resources

-There are a number of books on the craft of history and the importance of historiography.
-Some are more accessible to students than others, but the spectrum of debate over the meaning of history makes it difficult for teachers because the amount of reading (and frequent references to different historians or problems) is more than most students have time for.
+There are a number of books on the craft of history and the importance of historiography, but the amount of reading (and frequent references to different historians or problems) is more than most students have time for.
 Selections from the following, however, may be very useful for defining topics.
 The Butterfield essay is quite old, but it frames the question of historiography very well in a way students will grasp instinctively.

 Bloch, Marc.
 The Historian's Craft.
 New York: Vintage, 1953.